Wok & Skillet

 quick and easy tom yum soup in a bowl

-Simple Steps to Make Tom Yum Soup with Tom Yum Paste
+How to Make Quick and Easy Tom Yum Soup

 Add 2 stalks of lemongrass (halved) and 3 slices of galangal to the stock.
 The galangal slices should be about ⅛-inch thick.